This post may contain affiliate links. Please read our disclosure policy.

 • Refrigerate the mixture for at least 15 minutes.
 Now, heat a large heavy skillet drizzled with a tablespoon of oil.

-• Cook for about 2-3 minutes per side, without moving it at all until nicely golden brown,
+• Cook for about 2-3 minutes per side, without moving it at all, until nicely golden brown, then set aside to cook the next batch.
+Once all the meatballs are done, set them aside on a plate for a few minutes.

-• then set aside to cook the next batch.
-Once all the meatballs are done, add marinara sauce to the empty pan and cook stirring occasionally until the sauce starts to bubble.
+• Add 14.5 ounces marinara sauce to the empty pan and cook, stirring occasionally, until the sauce starts to bubble.

-• Remove from the pan, garnish with freshly chopped basil and ground parmesan.
+• Remove from the pan, garnish with Freshly chopped basil and Ground parmesan.

 Notes

-• Use a big skillet, you may have to cook the meatballs in batches.
+• Use a big skillet; you may have to cook the meatballs in batches.

-• Don’t over blend the mixture or it will be too soft to roll.
+• Don’t overblend the mixture, or it will be too soft to roll.

 • I highly recommend panko breadcrumbs over regular.
 Panko gives you such a crispy texture.